kobertlam/kickstarter-analysis/README.md

 ### Analysis of Outcomes Based on Launch Date
 ![Outcomes Based on Launch Date](resources/Theater_Outcomes_vs_Launch.png)
 - We can see that the months of May and June both have a greater success rate.
-- The months of May, Jun, Jul, Aug and Oct have similar high number of failure rate.
+- The months of May, Jun, Jul, Aug and Oct have similarly high number of failure rate.
 - The canceled rate in January is the highest.
 - Here is the link to [Kickstarter_Challenge.xlsx](Kickstarter_Challenge.xlsx).